You know when……

-But if you’re tired of making a resolution that you never keep, try defining your year with a word.
+But if you’re tired of making a resolution that you never keep it, try defining your year with a word.

 It has to be strong and it has to be specific enough to drive a response from you.

-Every time I would remind myself of my theme, my response was always, “You’re right.
+Every time I would remind myself of my one word, my response was always, “You’re right.
 I’ve gotta do this.”
 It wasn’t out of guilt, but out of respect for myself and what I had committed to do for the year.

 My word for 2019 will be “INTENTIONAL.”
 I want to be more intentional about my finances, business decisions, travel locations and relationships.
 My year of learning was great, but now it’s time to get really focused and intentional with where I’m headed in 2019.